Proper and Improper Subsets

 $$ A = \{ 1,3,4 \} $$

-"The empty set is NOT a subset of A"
+Assume that the empty set is not a subset of A.

-Then there should be at least one element of the empty set that does not belong to set A.
+If that were true, there would have to be at least one element of the empty set that does not belong to A.

-If this last statement is false, then the contrary statement "The empty set is a subset of A" is true.
+If A is non-empty, the empty set is also a proper subset of A because:

 Please feel free to point out any errors or typos, or share suggestions to improve these notes.
 English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.